mingzilla/specification/docs/draft/2025-03-26_bed-rock-proxy/bedrock-lambda-proxy.md

 16. Create a new stage (e.g., "prod") and click "Deploy"
 17. Note the Invoke URL that is displayed

+## Streaming Support

+The Lambda proxy now supports both streaming and non-streaming requests.
+To use streaming:

+1. Add `"stream": true` to your request JSON
+2. Handle the response format appropriate to your deployment method:
+   - Lambda Function URL: SSE format with `data: [END]` as the end signal
+   - API Gateway: Array of chunks with a final `{"done": true}` object

+For complete details on streaming implementation, see [bedrock-streaming-docs.md](bedrock-streaming-docs.md).

 ## Testing Your Lambda Proxy

 ### Example API Call with Bearer Token Authentication